cybros-network/cybros-network/docs/ideas.md

 Current one is poor design and hard to maintain, I'd like to rewrite it entirely, even need to spend some money.

 Open source it will allow people join to play with us.

+### Move limitations into `PoolInfo`

+Current we only have global limitations such as concurrency of workers, default expires in, and etc. we should allow pool's owner configure these, but the global settings shall be the upper limit.

 ### Fine tests, benchmarks, and documents